bhall2001/flyballmanager-www/docs/online.md

 Not to worry.
 Flyball Manager allows the Scorekeeper to override the online status of races.
 On the Scoring screen on the right side is the online schedule status.
 This scrolling list shows the status of each race in the schedule.

-The status of a race can be updated by doubleclicking the race needing the update.
+The status of a race can be updated by double-clicking the race needing the update.
 The next screen allows you to set the race status for the current race.
 Once the status is set to what it should be, simply close the window.

 :::info
 Only 1 race can have a status of "Racing", "On Deck" or "In the Hole".
 If you set a race to one of these statuses, any race with the same status will be reset to not have a status.